Does Medicare Cover Hearing Aids?

 Your policy won’t pay for a hearing aid if it isn’t recommended as a result of a hearing test.

-How Much Do Hearing Aids Cost with Medicare?
+How Much Do Hearing Aids Cost With Medicare?

 What Medicare Plan Covers Hearing Aids?

 If your Medicare Advantage plan is a Health Maintenance Organization (HMO), you may be required to buy your hearing aids through a network provider.
-If it’s a Preferred Provider Organization (PPO), you may be able to go outside of your network, though costs may be greater than with an in-network provider.
+If it’s a Preferred Provider Organization (PPO), you may be able to go outside of your network, though costs can be greater than with an in-network provider.

-Whether or not Medicaid will cover your hearing aids depends on your income and where you live.
+Whether Medicaid will cover your hearing aids depends on your income and where you live.
 Each state has its own plan for administering Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need or disability regardless of age.

 Some Medicaid coverage is universal.
 Medicaid provides hearing services for children age 21 and under.
 For those over 21, Medicaid hearing coverage varies by state.